mhausenblas/operator-101/README.md

 ## In-cluster deployment

-In order to deploy the operator into the cluster, we build a container image, push it to a registry, and then create the necessary resources (SA, roles, CRD, etc.).
+In order to deploy the operator into the cluster, we first build a container image and push it to a registry, and then create the necessary resources such as a service account, RBAC roles & bindings, the CRD itself, and a custom resource instance, and deploy the operator.

-STEP 5—build and push the app-operator image to a public registry (note: make sure you're logged into registry, first):
+STEP 5—Starting off by building a container image and pushing it to a public registry (note: make sure you're logged into registry, in my case Quay.io, first):

 ```
 $ operator-sdk build quay.io/mhausenblas/nodefpol
 $ docker push quay.io/mhausenblas/nodefpol
 ```

-Update the operator manifest to use the built image name:
+Make sure to update the operator manifest to use the built image name (`quay.io/mhausenblas/nodefpol` in my case):

 ```
 $ sed -i "" 's|REPLACE_IMAGE|quay.io/mhausenblas/nodefpol|g' deploy/operator.yaml
 ```

-STEP 6—set up service account, and  RBAC roles and bindings:
+STEP 6—First, we set up a dedicated service account as well as the respective RBAC roles and bindings:

 ```
 $ kubectl -n ndp-demo apply -f deploy/service_account.yaml